hengestone/chirp/doc/index.rst

 * The send callback returns a success when the message is successfully written to the operating system

-* Message can be lost by chirp
+* If unexpected errors (ie. remote dies) happen, message can be lost in the TCP buffer

 * Automatic concurrency, by default chirp uses 16 concurrent handlers